itsvictoroyedeji/shopify-sections/README.md

 14. _Important step:_ To prevent videos from stopping after clicking a product variant in Shopify: In the Shopify code editor, in `assets/media-gallery.js`, CLICK anywhere in the window under that tab.
 Then use ctrl + f (or command + f on mac) to find this line: `window.pauseAllMedia();`

 15. Once you find that line, comment it out.
 You can simply highlight that line and type `ctrl + /` (or `command + /` on macs) to comment out that line.
 Click `Save` to save your changes.

+16. Finally, add all images in our [assets] folder into Shopify.
+Simply go to your Shopify dashboard.
+Then click on "Content", then "Files".
+Click `Upload files` on the top-right, and add all images for our assets folder into it.
+These are needed when using some of our power-ups!

 ## Now it's time to add your new power-up sections.
 Here's how to do it: